ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 You can set up your local package as a Github repository by following the steps [here](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line).
 Many of the steps may be unnecessary since they were already set up by `PkgTemplates`.
+You should be able to go to the website [here](https://github.com/new), create a new Github repository with the name `MyITensorsPkg.jl`, and then following the instructions under "push an existing repository from the command line".

 You may also want to switch between HTTPS and SSH authentication as described [here](https://help.github.com/en/github/using-git/changing-a-remotes-url),